drjubbs/dota-stats/README.md

   - Document fetch logic as well as algorithms being used
   - In logs, look for `num_results (try` .
 How often is this failing?
 It appears Valve's API often returns no records, perhaps due to some error with a load balancer?
   - In logs get a count of URLError, HTTPError, etc... and adjust number of threads accordingly.
-- General
-  - Finish protobuf and bitmask implementations
-  - Make sure `fetch_win_rate.py` is updating properly in terms of date ranges
-  - Replace other instances of "INSERT INTO ....
-DUPLICATE KEY" with "REPLACE INTO"
-  - Reversion requirements.txt to the newest distro (Ubuntu 20.04 LTS)
-  - Clean-up/linting of all code.
 - Data Analysis / Modeling
   - Think about how to balance coefficients in logistic regression when 2nd order effects are include (i.e. shift weight on coefficients from hero-hero interactions onto base hero).
 Perhaps fit the model in two stages, with the hero/hero interactions on the residuals.
   - Add win rate by position based on maximum likelihood to the `hero_overall_winrrate` workflow.